Odyseus/sphinx_extensions/README.md

 ## docopt docstrings extension for Sphinx.

-Similar to the `.. custom-literalinclude::` directive, but it slightly "highlights" the code.
+Similar to the custom literal include extension (`.. custom-literalinclude::` directive), but it slightly "highlights" the code.

 ### Example